 Wealthsimple started by offering smart, simple investing without high fees and account minimums.
 It prides itself on a $0 account minimum as a unique feature, making it one of the best Fidelity alternatives for a first-timer investor.

 Wealthsimple invests your money through a globally diversified portfolio of low-cost index funds.
-And by the deployment of cutting-edge technology, the online trading platform guarantees maximum returns.
+And by the deployment of cutting-edge technology, as opposed to online brokers, Wealthsimple offers decent risk-adjusted returns with it’s multi-asset portfolios invested on auto-pilot.
 It also optimizes your tax bill, thereby increasing your return margins.

 Wealthsimple also has expert financial advisors at your service.
-They can help manage your finances, prevent potential risks, or advise you on the investment account that matches your finances.
+They can help manage your finances, prevent potential risks, or advise you on an investment account that matches your finances.

-This online trading platform also has many other features, such as commission-free trading and automatically investing your spare change.
-Wealthsimple simply grants investors access to the tools they need for better financial decision-making.
+This online platform has many other features, such as commission-free trading and automatically investing your spare change.
+Wealthsimple grants investors access to the tools they need for better financial decision-making.

 Pros: